Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Her name was Viscountess Eryn Faulkner, and the nobility that stood before her were fellow lords that had gathered under the banner of the Valkyrie, a symbol that seemingly represented her brave resistance against a corrupt king.

 Not simply through a show of force, but with the popularity of her domain and the influence of her merchant guild, these merits fueled the decision for others to join her.

 Though many were initially skeptical about the claims of her prestige, they saw for themselves the destructive power of her spells and the ingenuity of the technology created within her domain.
 Already, the region under the Faulkner name had a stable measure of independence, not needing to rely on the kingdom for its defense or productivity.

 Housed within a magic barrier that encompassed the central city, which continued to expand as adjustments were made, the King’s army could do nothing to break through those boundaries, much like how the Southern Isles were protected.

 The lords that agreed to give their support to her were greeted with a fascinating sight – a vibrant city where many luxuries had become typical conveniences.
 Products that would make waves in other areas were readily available to even the common folk.
 A guaranteed standard of living was present that even the poorest could feel comfort in.
-Lively people enjoyed many of the pleasures reserved only for the nobility.
-Truly, the world within those walls were a stark difference to what was outside.
+Lively people enjoyed many of the pleasures reserved normally for the nobility.
+Truly, the world within those walls was a stark difference to what was outside.

 The remaining supporters of King Oswald could do nothing but watch as their own people started to trickle away, emigrating to the modernized towns.
 Though they were called ‘cowards’ and ‘disloyal to the crown,’ the people could care less.
-Who would listen to a king that did nothing for its people?
+Who would listen to a king that did nothing for his people?